Online Counselling for Neurodivergent & Highly Sensitive Adults

 How therapy can support you

-My work isn’t about changing who you are.
-It’s about helping you understand yourself more fully, reduce the impact of overwhelm and self-doubt, and find ways of living and relating that feel sustainable rather than depleting.
+My work honours who you are — while helping you understand yourself more fully, reduce the impact of overwhelm and self-doubt, and find ways of living and relating that feel sustainable rather than depleting.

 This might include: